 What does the future of post-acute care look like?
 From the post-acute providers’ viewpoint, and when asked what their most pressing issues were, some broad themes were outlined in a recent survey:

-The lack of data sharing or interoperability.
-Not the lack of data, or even lack of care coordination, but the fact that post-acute is simply too silo’d with its use of data.
+The Lack of Data Sharing or Interoperability.
+Not the lack of data, or even lack of care coordination, but the fact that post-acute is simply too siloed with its use of data.

 Who is most affected by this, other than providers?
 Thanks to changes over the last decade in Medicare policy and with reimbursement models, payers also have considerable “skin in the game.”
 But ultimately, it’s patients who are paying for lack of interoperability in post-acute care, and patient feedback, and the future of post-acute care call for a connected healthcare ecosystem.

 Patients who are discharged too quickly and without clear education and communication for follow-up treatment are subject to a litany of possible negative consequences, not the least of which are preventable readmissions and an increased risk of mortality.